 These sources consist of legitimate science or are evidence based through the use of credible scientific sourcing.
-Legitimate science follows the scientific method, is unbiased and does not use emotional words.
-These sources also respect the consensus of experts in the given scientific field and strive to publish peer reviewed science.
-Some sources in this category may have a slight political bias, but adhere to scientific principles.
+Legitimate science follows the scientific method, is unbiased, and does not use emotional words.
+These sources also respect the consensus of experts in the given scientific field and strive to publish peer-reviewed science.
+Some sources in this category may have a slight political bias but adhere to scientific principles.
 See all Pro-Science sources.

 Factual Reporting: VERY HIGH

 Health Affairs is a peer-reviewed healthcare journal established by John K. Iglehart; since 2014, the editor-in-chief is Alan Weil.
 It was described by The Washington Post as “the bible of health policy.”
-According to their about page: Health Affairs is the leading journal of health policy thought and research.
+According to their about page, “Health Affairs is the leading journal of health policy thought and research.
 The peer-reviewed journal was founded in 1981 under the aegis of Project HOPE, a nonprofit international health education organization.

-Overall, this is a least biased Pro-Science journal.
-(D. Van Zandt 8/1/2018)
+Overall, this is a least biased Pro-Science journal with very high factual reporting due to excellent peer-reviewed sourcing and a clean fact-check record.
+(D. Van Zandt 8/1/2018) Updated (12/16/2022)